-A comparison of the classification accuracy trends for both the MLP and the SVM classifiers (see table 1 and figure 4) shows that both these classifiers have a similar classification accuracy trend-i.e. they both start with a relatively high accuracy with the first moment group and then the accuracy drops with the accumulation of the next few moment groups.
-But later the accuracy starts to pick up again such that for the MLP it peaks when the feature subset constitutes the first 8 moment groups, whereas for the SVM the accuracy peaks for the first 11 moment groups.
-Furthermore, the classification accuracy with higher order moment groups is relatively low as compared to the peak achieved with the lower order moments.
+A comparison of the classification accuracy trends for both the MLP and the SVM classifiers (see table 1 and figure 3) shows that both these classifiers have a similar classification accuracy trend-i.e. they both start with a relatively high accuracy with the first moment group and then the accuracy drops with the accumulation of the next few moment groups.
+But then the accuracy starts to pick up and for the MLP it peaks when the feature subset constitutes the first 8 moment groups, whereas for the SVM the accuracy peaks for the first 11 moment groups.
+The classification accuracy peak is not sustained for both classifiers with the inclusion of next higher moment groups; in fact the classification accuracy noticeably drops off with the inclusion of higher moment groups in the accumulative feature subsets.
+Furthermore, it can be observed that the classification accuracy with higher order moment groups is relatively low as compared to the peak achieved with the lower order moments.

-Based on the above interpretation of the classification accuracy trend for both classifiers, we determined the OMFS to constitute the first 11 moment groups-i.e. the first 47 moment features-because the SVM exhibited the highest accuracy and the MLP exhibited the second highest accuracy with the first 11 moment groups
+Based on the above interpretation of the classification accuracy trend for both classifiers, we determined the OMFS to constitute the first 11 moment groups-i.e. the first 47 moment features-because the SVM exhibited the highest accuracy and the MLP exhibited the second highest accuracy with the first 11 moment groups.